Last revised May 26, 2023.

 Thor Conway and Spirits On Stone

-The ultimate source on the Agawa Rock site as it exists today is Thor Conway.
+The ultimate source about the Agawa Rock site as it exists today is Thor Conway.
 His book

 Spirits On Stone (the 2010 edition of a book first published in 1991) presents the pictographs in the voice of the descendants of the Ojibwe who painted them.
 Conway identifies 117 separate pictographs at the site and provides the most informed commentary I have found anywhere as to the meaning and purpose of these rock paintings.